 - How soon will my funeral be planned after my death?

-The next step is to get price estimates.
+The average funeral cost is between $7,000 and $10,000.
+Of course, the price of your funeral will vary based on what arrangements you choose.
+You may want to talk to a funeral home about what you want and get price estimates.
 Each funeral home sets its own insurance prices, so it is a good idea to get at least three quotes to see which one offers the most value.

 Pre-need vs. final expense insurance